Should VOID Assigns Mean "Fully Remove A Key"?

 A similar issue happened with the ENVIRONMENT! type for modeling environment variables.
 Removing with trash seems wrong.

-Empty PACK! (now called "VOID") is an unstable antiform used to opt out of things like COMPOSE
+VOID is an unstable antiform used to opt out of things like COMPOSE

 But what if it was the way to ask for a removal from a MAP?